MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 - ASN: 65533
 - BGP IP address/bgpAddress: 10.2.2.2

 Another callout points to the virtual network you created in your resource group.
 The address space for the virtual network is 10.2.0.0/16.
-The Local BGP address and Peer BGP address can't be in the same address space.
+The Local BGP address and zone redundant Local BGP address can't be in the same address space.

 ## Create local network gateway